SietseB/GP-Tool-Wheel/readme.md

 ## Customize your wheel
+For the add-on preferences, go to `Edit` > `Preferences...` > `Add-ons` and look for `3D View: GP Tool Wheel`.
+Click on the arrow on the left.

-In the preferences of the add-on you can create your ideal, tailor made wheel.
+Here you can compose your ideal, tailor made wheel.
 Perhaps you want to change it in a kind of 'Quick favorites' menu, with only the modes and tools you often use.

 It's recommended to change the keyboard shortcut when you don't include all the modes in your wheel.